d3/d3-force/README.md

 <a name="force_initialize" href="#force_initialize">#</a> <i>force</i>.<b>initialize</b>(<i>nodes</i>)

-… This method is called when a force is bound to a simulation via [*simulation*.force](#simulation_force) and when the simulation’s nodes change via [*simulation*.nodes](#simulation_nodes).
-A force may perform any necessary work during initialization, such as evaluating per-node parameters, rather than performing that work for each application of the force.
+Assigns the array of *nodes* to this force.
+This method is called when a force is bound to a simulation via [*simulation*.force](#simulation_force) and when the simulation’s nodes change via [*simulation*.nodes](#simulation_nodes).
+A force may perform necessary work during initialization, such as evaluating per-node parameters, to avoid repeatedly performing work during each application of the force.

 #### Centering